 Las Peinetas Spanish Dance Theatre – Fusion of Flamenco and Ballet.

-Since 2015, Tamayo formed the Flamenco Ballet performance group called ‘Las Peinetas’.
-The group is made up of professionally trained ballet graduates who have studied at prestigious National and European Ballet schools, Sydney Dance Pre professional.
+Since 2015, Tamayo has formed the Flamenco Ballet performance group called ‘Las Peinetas’.
+The group is made up of professionally trained ballet graduates who have studied at prestigious National and European Ballet schools, Sydney Dance Pre-Professional.

 Las Peinetas perform Flamenco Ballet.
-This is a signatory style of Tamayo, a true unique blend between both genres, and it is the first group of its kind in Australia.
-They present traditional works in a contemporary context whilst maintaining the authenticity of Andalusian folklore, and Flamenco storytelling.
+This is a signature style of Tamayo, a truly unique blend of both genres, and it is the first group of its kind in Australia.
+They present traditional works in a contemporary context whilst maintaining the authenticity of Andalusian folklore and Flamenco storytelling.

 Marina Tamayo’s Las Peinetas .
 Photo by Sebastian Estrada of Wow Moment Productions.
 2022